GabrielBrionesL/machine-learning-with-python-scikitlearn/README.md

 ### Machine Learning

-Machine learning is simply the process of computing the best parameters to model the relationship between some feature and targets.
+Machine learning is the process of computing the best parameters to model the relationship between some feature and targets.

 Every machine learning problem has three components: